mnater/Hyphenator/en_HowToUseHyphenator.md

 Loading Hyphenator.js and the pattern files is expensive in matters of loading time: Even if you merge and minify the script and the pattern files it's kind of wheighty (~74kB for Hyphenator.js plus the patterns for us-en).

 In many cases it's not necessary nor advisable to load the full package:
-**more and more browsers support css3 hyphenation for a certain set of languages (http://caniuse.com/#feat=css-hyphens).** on a mobile client Hyphenator.js is too expensive in matters of loaded data and computation.
+**more and more browsers support css3 hyphenation for a certain set of languages (http://caniuse.com/#feat=css-hyphens).** On a mobile client Hyphenator.js is too expensive in matters of loaded data and computation.

 This is where Hyphenator\_Loader.js comes in handy.
 It tests if the client supports css3 hyphenation for the required languages and only loads Hyphenator.js if at least one of the required languages isn't supported.